dragonwarrior9873/triangle-bot-working-bsc/README.md

-# triangle-bot-working-bsc
+Triangle bot is working on pancakeswap and sushiswap and biswap.
-This bot is for triangle arbitrage on bsc mainnet.
+It can make arbitrage traversing PTK, NTK, OTK, tokens deployed on BSC mainnet.